-Whilst biodiversity can be maintained in high-stress systems through species interactions, there can be sensitivity that arises as well.
+Whilst biodiversity can generally be maintained in high-stress systems through species interactions (cite McIntire and Fajardo Tansley review in J Ecol here), pollinator-mediated interactions in addition to gradients and other factors influence the net outcome.
 In this system, annuals growing under shrubs may more likely to establish and survive longer in the season due to climate amelioration by the canopy.
 Despite the interference by the canopy for pollinator visitation, we found no difference in conspecific pollen deposition suggesting shrubs had a net positive effect on annuals but interactions mediated through shrub phenology were critical mediators of the sign of the net outcome of association.
 Therefore, plant fitness is sensitive to global change effects including droughts, temperature shifts, and variation in timing of rainfall these potentially sensitive overlaps and relationships are fundamental to document.
 The loss of interactions can proceed the loss of species through these phenological relationships in facilitation systems.
+This para a bit repetitive – cut I think.

 Acknowledgements